-Prerequisite: ENG 103, any 200-level ENG course (except ENG 290) and WGS 105, or permission of instructor Exploration of the development of Toni Morrison's literary career, focusing primarily on her novels and criticism.
+Prerequisite: ENG 103 or any 200-level ENG course (except ENG 290) and WGS 105, or permission of instructor

+Exploration of the development of Toni Morrison's literary career, focusing primarily on her novels and criticism.
 Fulfills post-1900 B.A.
-English and writingintensive
+English and writing-intensive requirement.
+3 credits